amctagg1/mini-project/README.md

 ### Design

 The provided Figma mockups have been applied to the Rick and Morty site.
 There were a few aspects of the design that warrant further discussion:
 - The 'Search' button (white text on purple background) does not pass color contrast.
+I would recommend darkening the shade of purple until it passes contrast.
 - Pages do not have unique and meaningful `<h1>` headers, which are important both for SEO and accessibility.
 (The `<h1>` is repeated as "The Rick and Morty" on ever page, which is not recommended.)
+I would recommend that the `<h1>` instead be the name of that specific page ("Characters", "Episodes", "Rick Sanchez", etc.).
 - The pagination links are smaller than the recommended minimum size for click targets (44 x 44 px).
+I would recommend increasing the font size and padding.
 - Links and buttons need clarification regarding the desired UI in focus / hover / active states.
+These could not be determined from the mockup.
 - Table rows `<tr>` do not support the border-radius property.
 This aspect of the design would likely require major re-work to the markup structure of the table.
 (Perhaps using generic `<div>` structure instead of a `<table>`.)
 For now, I left the border-radius out of the site.

 ### Responsive